mixpanel/mixpanel-react-native/README.md

 ```

 # **increment()**
-  Increment the given numeric properties by the given values.Property keys must be String names of numeric properties.
+ To increment the given numeric properties by the given values.Property keys must be String names of numeric properties.
 ### **Example**
 ```
 mixpanel.people.increment(String propertyName, double increment);
 ```

 # **append()**
-Appends a value to a list-valued property.
+To append a value to a list-valued property.
 Property keys must be String objects and the supported value types need to conform to MixpanelType.

 ### **Example**
 ```